xjrkd/cardscanner/README.md

 # Pokémon Card Scanner

 A Pokémon Card Scanner that detects and identifies Pokémon cards using image processing and a finetuned RFDETR model.
-The project is designed to scan cards via images or the provided name and return relevant card information.
+The project is designed to scan cards via images or the provided name and return relevant card information by querying a REST-API (https://tcgdex.dev/)

 ---